Grandma and Grandpa Know Best—Right?

 Although children haven’t changed, what we know about caring for them has.
-In the decades since today’s grandparents raised their own children, parenting practices and health beliefs have evolved, which many grandparents may not be aware of, says Dr. Ashley Gair, board-certified pediatrician at West Plano Pediatrics and physician on the medical staff and former chair of the Pediatrics Department at Texas Health Presbyterian Hospital Plano.
+In the decades since today’s grandparents raised their own children, parenting practices and health beliefs have evolved, which many grandparents may not be aware of, says Ashley Gair, M.D., board-certified pediatrician at West Plano Pediatrics and physician on the medical staff and former chair of the Pediatrics Department at Texas Health Presbyterian Hospital Plano.

 “Of course, things evolve over time and some things have changed since grandparents were raising their children, such as the Back to Sleep® campaign, no further use of syrup of ipecac, and the use of car seats.
 Some recommendations have even changed in the last few years,” she says.